 How can I get to read a module?

-You have to bid for it in CORS.
+You have to select the module in ModReg@EduReg.

-From which bidding round is a module available?
+From which round is a module available for selection?

 How do I choose the time slots for a module?

-You can select your preferred time slot via CORS and then bid for it in CORS.
+You can select your preferred time slot via ModReg@EduReg.

-How do I appeal for a module if I am unable to secure it through bidding?
+How do I appeal for a module if I am unable to secure it through module selection?

-Appeals could be submitted via CORS at the end of all the bidding rounds.
-Note that as CORS bidding ends in Week 1 of the semester, in the event that the appeals are successful, students can only be admitted into groups that run from Week 2 and after.
+Appeals could be submitted via the Submit Appeals/Inquiries function in MogReg@EduRec.
+Note that as module selection ends on 8 Aug 2019, in the event that the appeals are successful, students can only be admitted into groups that run from Week 2 and after.

-Can I drop a module after I have successfully bid for it?
+Can I drop a module after I have successfully obtained it?